-The ideal types?
+What are the ideal types?

 Number 3 and 4.
-Chinese Medicine describes the perfect poo as a long, easy to pass snake.
+Chinese Medicine describes the perfect poo as a long, easy-to-pass snake.

 If you are not a type 3 or 4, there can be a variety of root causes affecting your digestive health.
-As Hippocrates, the founder of modern medicine one said, "All Disease Begins in the Gut".
+As Hippocrates, the founder of modern medicine once said, "All Disease Begins in the Gut".
 I encourage you to start paying attention to what types of stool you are having.

 Below, I talk about 3 Root Causes of Poor Gut Health.
 At the end of this article, I will share more information about what you can do to improve your gut health, which often improves the enjoyment of life.

 Did you know that there is research showing that an anti-inflammatory diet can result in improvement in Inflammatory Bowel Disease?
 We have seen this over and over at Oswald Digestive clinic.